bytrangle/docs/use-timescale/data-tiering/about-data-tiering.md

 ## Architecture

-The tiered storage backend works by periodically and asynchronously moving older chunks to the object storage tier.
+The tiered storage backend works by periodically and asynchronously moving older chunks from the high-performance storage to the object storage.
 There, it's stored in the Apache Parquet format, which is a compressed columnar format well-suited for S3.
 Within a Parquet file, a set of rows is grouped together to form a row group.
 Within a row group, values for a single column across multiple rows are stored together.

 By default, tiered data is not included when querying from a Timescale service.